patrickzib/scampi/README.md

 ## SCAMPI (SCalable Anytime Mining of Patterns In time series)

 This paper introduces SCAMPI (scalable Anytime Mining of Pat- terns under Euclidean Distance).
+SCAMPI is a fast LSH-based backend for discovering motif sets in massive time series.
-It builds upon the Motiflets definition of motif sets but was systematically designed from the ground up to exploit commodity multi-core hardware and SOTA data structures while maintaining high precision.
+The code builds upon the Motiflets definition of motif sets but was systematically designed from the ground up to exploit commodity multi-core hardware and SOTA data structures while maintaining high precision.
 To overcome